ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 #### Via the OVHcloud control panel

-You can refer to this guide to find out how to manage your streams via the Logs Data Platform control panel: “[Quick start for Logs Data Platform](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start)” (EN).
+You can refer to this guide to find out how to manage your streams via the Logs Data Platform control panel: [Quick start for Logs Data Platform](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start).

-Retrieve the **streamId** and save (copy and paste) it.
+Retrieve the **streamId** and save (copy/paste) it.
 You will need it to activate your Hosted Private Cloud subscription with the Logs Data Platform stream in question.

 In the next step, we will look at how to create a stream.

-### Step 4 - Administer your Data Logs Platform streams
+### Step 4 - Manage your Data Logs Platform streams

 #### Via the OVHcloud Control Panel

-You can refer to this guide to find out how to manage your streams from the Logs Data Platform section of the OVHcloud Control Panel: [Getting started with the Logs Data Platform.](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start).
+You can refer to this guide to find out how to manage your streams from the Logs Data Platform section of the OVHcloud Control Panel: [Getting started with the Logs Data Platform](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start).

 #### Via the OVHcloud API